 This latest member in the exceptional Bloomerang® series of fragrant, reblooming Lilacs is taller, with larger flower clusters arrayed luxuriantly on dense branches.
 Deep purple buds and lavender-blue florets create a striking spring color show followed by intermittent late summer displays.
+Plant this one in full sun near a porch, deck, or walkway to best enjoy the perfume.
 A Proven Winners®/Color Choice® variety.
-'SMSJBP7' PPAF
+'SMSJBP7' PP 26,549

 Bloomerang® forms a bushy plant with small leaves.
 Its bloodline includes 4 different Lilac species (it's a hybrid of Syringa patula x macrophylla x meyeri x juliana).
 Plants bloom heavily in the spring, take a resting period, and then start up again in mid-summer and continue until cold weather.
 The second period of bloom is not as full as that in the spring, but still showy.